 MARTIN has been enchanted by the city of Washington since arriving in 1980 to pursue a government career in economics.
-He found he enjoyed pounding the sidewalks of the city as much as crunching numbers and began leading special interest tours for friends and community groups, including Walt Whitman's Washington, Arlington National Cemetery’s Civil War roots, and President James Monroe's Federal City.
-(His special interest in Whitman has made him an “accidental scholar” of sorts, publishing essays on the poet, including a biography of his Washington lover Pete Doyle.)
-He is a licensed city guide, a member of the Guild of Professional Tour Guides of Washington DC, and a certified National Cathedral guide.
+He found he enjoyed pounding the sidewalks of the city as much as crunching numbers and began leading special interest tours for friends and community groups.
+Upon retiring, he became a licensed city guide, and is a member of the Guild of Professional Tour Guides of Washington DC, and a certified National Cathedral guide.
 When not leading tours, he enjoys the camaraderie of the Arts Club of Washington, where he volunteers as club archivist and historian.
-Martin recommends Reveille in Washington by Margaret Leech (1941), which takes readers on an immersive journey through Washington during its darkest hours of the American Civil War.
-While reading, one is tempted to knock the mud from unpaved Pennsylvania Avenue off one's boots, jump back to escape the cavalry rushing off to battle in nearby Virginia, or chuckle at the barrel cracker wisdom of the homespun President Lincoln.

 Where would you take an out-of-town visitor and why?
 "After exploring the major Smithsonian museums, the Capitol and the monuments, I take visitors to one or more of our historic house museums: the Frederick Douglas home in Anacostia to learn about the great emancipation struggle, the Larz and Isabel Anderson House for a taste of gilded-age Washington, or the Commodore Stephen Decatur House on Lafayette Square for a view of Washington during its formative Federalist era."